sawyerwatts/Checklists/app.md

     - Be mindful of error sources, particularly other web APIs
 - Ensure a monitoring and alerting strategy is defined
     - Of note, monitor number of failures/errors, and the volume of successful requests/outputs/sideEffects
+    - Is there monitoring on the hardware itself, like the CPU usage and RAM/DISK availability?
+    - When in the cloud, is there billing monitoring?
 - Ensure a logging library is used and logs are written to a persistent location (old logs can be removed as desired).
     - Async logging is preferred
 - Ensure network calls utilize resiliency.
 - Ensure non-deterministic operations (file calls, network calls, retrieving the current date/time) are either pushed to the boundary of the system or are placed behind a swappable abstraction.
 - Where the app will be deployed, how it will be deployed (ideally a pipeline), and how will it be ran (and under what account, and what perms will that account need (and does that account only have perms to what it needs))?
 - What are the inputs, outputs, and mutations of the app?
 - Is the operation idempotent?
 Can the operation be reran?
 Is there a point of no return?
 - Dependency analysis: what are the upstream dependencies?
 What depends on this?
 - What are the side effects of this app?
 - Consider SLAs
     - What alerting is in place when an SLA is at risk or breached?
     - Is there a max duration?
     - Is there a start-by time or a start-at time?
     - Is there an end-by time or an end-at time?
-- What is the bus factor of this app?
 - Does the app support ctl-c interrupts?
 Is a crash-only mentality relevant or necessary here?
 - How are dev credentials stored?
 - What type of app is this?
 What is that app type's checklist?